sematext/docs/docs/events/adding.md

 title: Adding Events to Sematext
 description: How to add Events to Sematext interactively via the UI or via an API

-Events can be added interactively via the UI, but you can also add them via the API as well.
+Events can be added interactively via the UI as well as via the API.

 ## Event Fields